 Ensure that the Azure Active Directory attributes shown in the list on the left are good sources for the information to send to New Relic.
 In particular, not all environments set the mail attribute.
 If your environment does not set the mail attribute, userPrincipalName could be a good alternative.

-- Leave the switch for Enabled set to Off until you're done with the user and group configuration in the next section.
-Once all configuration is ready, return to this page and set the switch to On.
+Leave the switch for Enabled set to No until you're done with the user and group configuration in the next section.
+Once all configuration is ready, return to this page and set the switch to Yes.

 Here's an example of a filled-in attribute mapping page with the default values.
 Your values may be configured differently depending on your situation.